 From the beginning.

-Dayton Sewing Collaborative is a micro-manufacturer that provided job retraining that offered a community sewing space.
-I went on a tour of the facility and discovered they also rescued textile waste from businesses and individuals donors that no longer had use for fabrics passed on by loved ones.
+Dayton Sewing Collaborative is a micro-manufacturer providing job retraining and community sewing space.
+I went on a tour of the facility and discovered they also rescued textile waste from businesses and individuals who no longer had use for fabrics passed on by loved ones.
 The images below show a small sample of their donations.
 There was a mix of everything from notions to rolls of materials, even an extensive palette full of suede.

 Setting goals

-Their rescued fabrics ranged from solid colors to a variety of beautiful vintage prints.
+Their rescued fabrics ranged from solid colors to various beautiful vintage prints.
 I wanted to find a way to curate them to sell as maker wardrobe boxes and use the heavier winter textiles to produce simple products.

-High schools in the US no longer offered sewing classes and a lack of youth participation at the Sewing Facility.
+High schools in the US no longer offer sewing classes, and there is a lack of youth participation at the Sewing Facility.
 The idea is to inspire the younger generation to create beautiful garments they can love.
 Packaging curated fabrics with trendy fashion inspirations can appeal to the younger market.

 Figuring out how to organize

-The donated fabrics contained a mix of random styles and colors, reminiscing of fabric stores and online marketplaces like Etsy (picture below).
-It is often overwhelming to see the large volume of fabrics, and to find a matching color or print is time-consuming.
+The donated fabrics contained a mix of random styles and colors reminiscent of fabric stores and online marketplaces like Etsy (picture below).
+The large volume of fabrics can be overwhelming, and finding a matching color or print can be time-consuming.

-Individually, there were some beautiful prints, but as a whole, they look dated and dull.
-Being a curator, designer, I always look for inspiration; it’s like piecing together a puzzle.
+There were some beautiful prints individually, but as a whole, they look dated and dull.
+As a curator and designer, I always seek inspiration, like piecing together a puzzle.
 I believe the process of finding coordinating materials should be more inspiring.

-Resources can be limited when using rescued or upcycled materials, often an assortment of colors and styles from various decades.
-It is labor-intensive to find coordinating fabrics which are different from working with new materials.
-Textile mills often create a surplus of materials that coordinate with the season’s full range of colors and print styles.
-Designers can select from their swatch samples easily to start a variety of outfits.
+Resources can be limited when using rescued or upcycled materials, often various colors and styles from various decades.
+Finding coordinating fabrics is labor-intensive, unlike working with new materials.
+Textile mills often create a surplus of materials coordinating with the season’s full range of colors and print styles.
+Designers can easily select from their swatch samples to start a variety of outfits.

 Finding inspirations

-Beautiful vintage print fabrics were select and organized by seasons into coordinated groupings.
-The image below shows a small sample of the vintage prints from electric to 70’s floral and geometric prints.
+Beautiful vintage print fabrics were selected and organized by season into coordinated groupings.
+The image below shows a small sample of vintage prints, from electric to 70s floral and geometric prints.

-Fashion follows trends, whether its colors or prints.
+Fashion follows trends, whether in colors or prints.
 Companies create fashion forecasts that set color and print trends for every season, and this usually happens up to two years in advance.
-You can find a lot of online resources by searching for “fashion color or print trends.”
+You can find many online resources by searching for “fashion color or print trends.”

 Trends come and go but often repeat, especially vintage styles, as we tend to romanticize things in past decades over recent years' tacky trends.